 Objective 1.3.
-Continue to restrict housing in flood hazard areas
+Continue to limit residential development in flood hazard areas.
+Action 1.3.1.
+Review and update flood hazard area zoning regulations.

-Goal 2 - Provide additional affordable owner-occupied and/or rental housing units.
+Goal 2: Provide additional affordable owner-occupied and/or rental housing units.

 Objective 2.1.
-Continue to support subsidized housing.
+Continue to support the development of affordable housing.
+Action 2.1.1.
+Build a partnership with Twin Pines Housing Trust, Woodstock Community Trust, and others to construct and fund affordable housing projects.

+Objective 2.2.
+Provide municipal and private incentives for the development of affordable housing.

+Action 2.2.1.
+Consider tax incentives and fee waivers for affordable housing projects.

+Action 2.2.2.
+Consider zoning changes that would reduce or remove legitimate or perceived barriers to the development of affordable housing.
+Action 2.2.3.
+Consider including waiver provisions in the zoning regulations for dimensional requirements and setback requirements in the Village.

+Action 2.2.4.
+Examine opportunities to update the Village District zoning requirements to allow for higher density and make changes as applicable.

-- Objective 2.2.
-Provide municipal and private incentives for the development of affordable housing. - Action 2.2.1.
-Consider tax incentives for affordable housing projects. - Action 2.2.2.
-Maintain the ability to reduce lot size for affordable housing units. - Objective 2.3.
-Evaluate land for possible residential higher density development, encouraging locations for cluster housing and other high density forms of housing.
+Objective 2.3.
+Evaluate land and districts for possible residential higher density development, encouraging locations for cluster housing and other high-density forms of housing.

 Action 2.3.1.
-Due to proximity of sewer, water & other amenities, consider zoning properties for high density development.
+Due to proximity of sewer, water & other amenities, consider zoning additional properties for high density development.

-Goal 3 - Plan for anticipated future housing needs for elderly
+Goal 3: Plan for anticipated future housing needs for elderly residents.
 Objective 3.1.
 Plan for future elderly housing needs.
 Action 3.1.1.
 Encourage a regional housing entity to identify specific changes to zoning.

-Goal 4 - Guide and encourage any new residential construction to areas which are contiguous to existing development and within easy access to existing services.
+Goal 4: Guide and encourage any new residential construction to areas which are contiguous to existing development and within easy access to existing services.